SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_trial/3_get_trial.md

 and you have the SAP BTP **global account administrator** privilege.

-In the next steps, you will create an SAP Universal ID and get a SAP BTP trial account .
+In the next steps, you will create an SAP Universal ID and obtain a SAP BTP trial account.